elegant-scipy/elegant-scipy/markdown/preface.markdown

 For more help choosing a license, see the [Choose a License website](http://choosealicense.com/).
 For licensing in a scientific context, we recommend this blog post by Jake VanderPlas, Director of Research in the Physical Sciences at the University of Washington, and all around SciPy superstar: http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/.
-In fact we quote Jake here, to drive home the key points of software licensing.
+In fact we quote Jake here, to drive home the key points of software licensing:

 > ...if you only take three pieces of information away from the article, let them be these:
 >